shresth26/30-Days-of-ML/README.md

 * Week 1 turned out to be a quick recap of Convolution Neural Network (CNN).

-* The topics covered today included padding, strides, convolutions and MaxPooling.
+* The topics covered todaytujhe bhula diya included padding, strides, convolutions and MaxPooling.

 * The course is available <a href = "https://www.coursera.org/learn/convolutional-neural-networks?specialization=deep-learning " > Here. </a>